nrwl/nx/nx-dev/nx-dev/public/documentation/latest/react/tutorial/10-computation-caching.md

 chunk    {3} styles.3ff695c00d717f2d2a11.css (styles) 147 bytes ={0}= [initial] [rendered]
 ```

-Based on the state of the source code and the environment, Nx figured out that it had already run this exact command.
+Based on the state of the source code and the environment, Nx was able to figure out that it had already run this exact command.
 Nx found the artifact in the local cache and replayed the output and restored the necessary files.

-## Building multiple projects
+## Building Multiple Projects

 **Now, run `npx nx run-many --target=build --projects=todos,api` to rebuild the two applications:**